anchit-chandran/how-to-compsci-msc/README.md

 # Guide for UCL Computer Science MSc Students

+Authors:

 Welcome to the UCL Computer Science MSc programme!
 This guide is designed to help you succeed as efficiently as possible, with a focus on optimising your experience to prepare for a career in software engineering.
+This is by no means an expectation for the Course and you could definitely do well without any of it.

+It's specifically tailored to what we wish we had known before starting the course.
+Feel free to get in touch with any of us if you have any queries!

 Below, you'll find tailored advice for specific modules, job preparation, and essential programming skills.

 ## Module Advice